nfdi4cat/pid4cat-model/docs/metadata.md

 ## Metadata Schema

-The pid4cat metadata schema is defined using LinkML (Linked Data Modeling Language), which allows for:
+The pid4cat metadata schema is defined using LinkML, which allows for:

 - Clear definition of metadata elements
 - Validation of metadata values